trikit/trikit/README.md

 #### **Example 3:** Create a cumulative loss triangle from data formatted as a triangle

-There may be situations in which data is already formatted as a triangle, and we\'re interested in creating a triangle instance from this data.
+There may be situations in which data is already formatted as a triangle, and we're interested in creating a triangle instance from this data.
 In the next example, we create a DataFrame with the same shape as a triangle, which we then pass into `totri` with `data_shape="triangle"` to obtain a cumulative triangle instance: